-Indicator C8 Scottish Housing Quality Standard (SHQS) - Stock condition survey information. (i) Date stock was last surveyed or assessed for SHQS compliance. (ii) Percentage of stock assessed fully for SHQS in the last five years. (iii) Date next stock condition survey or assessment is scheduled to be carried out. (iv) Percentage of stock to be fully assessed in the next survey for SHQS compliance. (v) Description of how the survey data at (ii) was used to establish overall SHQS compliance.
-Definition Stock surveyed or assessed Properties within the scope of SHQS that have been assessed for SHQS compliance in line with the Scottish Government's Technical Guidance.
+Indicator C7 Scottish Housing Quality Standard (SHQS) - Stock condition survey information. (i) Date stock was last surveyed or assessed for SHQS compliance. (ii) Percentage of stock assessed fully for SHQS in the last five years. (iii) Date next stock condition survey or assessment is scheduled to be carried out. (iv) Percentage of stock to be fully assessed in the next survey for SHQS compliance. (v) Description of how the survey data at (ii) was used to establish overall SHQS compliance.
+Definition Stock surveyed or assessed Properties within the scope of SHQS that have been assessed for SHQS compliance in line with the Scottish Government's Technical Guidance .
 Stock surveyed/assessed on a continuous basis should be reported as the month the stock database was last updated.
 Assessed fully for SHQS compliance Where a property has been surveyed/assessed against criteria 1 - 5 as either pass, fail or exempt.
 Overall SHQS compliance Landlords must advise briefly their use of: surveys and continuous assessment of their stock; sample survey data that is representative of their housing stock; targeted surveys to address gaps in stock data databases and their cloning of data to project overall compliance and failure rates.
-Inclusions/ exclusions Do not include: Ensure to include:

-stock that has been assessed fully for SHQS both externally and internally.
+Inclusions/ Do not include: exclusions cloned data when reporting against questions (ii) & (iv); houses that were not assessed because access was not possible or that were only partially assessed (e.g. externally).
+Ensure to include: stock that has been assessed fully for SHQS both externally and internally.